yuwindr/eks-cni-demo/readme.md

     - Environment type: `Create a new EC2 instance for environment (direct access)`
     - Instance type: `t2.micro`
     - Platform: `Amazon Linux 2`
-    - Network settings: choose a public subnet in the VPC where EKS cluster will be deployed
+    - Network settings: choose a public subnet in the primary CIDR range of the VPC where EKS cluster will be deployed

 1. Cloud9 setup
     - Create IAM Role and attach it to Cloud9 instance